Pur3-MAlice/seasonality/README.md

 ![Database Scheme](/documents/wireframes/db-schema.png)

-On the completion of this project, this database, while it does differ in some areas, is pretty much how my datbase structure has gone.
+On the completion of this project, this database, while it does differ in some areas, is pretty much how my database structure has gone.
 Which I am happy with.

 My database is structured at deployment with two main apps which are connected to each other.
 The recipebook app and the profile app.
 The recipebook model holds the recipe database which controls the functionality of each individual recipe, each category (diet and season), and the ratings.
 This is then connected to the profile through the user interface as the user will input on the page.
-This is part of the website's MVT, say the model of recipe is being passed into the RecipeDetail view and then the user will see the recipe_detail template.
+This is part of the website's MVT, say the model of a recipe is being passed into the RecipeDetail view and then the user will see the recipe_detail template.
 This is displayed.
-The database was extended from the original schema to also include profile elements which would allow the user to properly store their own favourties and access/edit/delete their recipe inputs.
+The database was extended from the original schema to also include profile elements which would allow the user to properly store their own favourites and access/edit/delete their recipe inputs.

 When it came to actually putting my Database Schema into reality a few things changed.
 Such as Saved and Categories.
 Plus I figured out I would need to make a model purely for the rating system I wanted to put in place.
-MVP this could just be likes, but to differentiate from the base of this project (which was taken from Code Insitutes 'Django Blog App') I wanted to add in this rating system that would calculate a recipes' popularity.
+MVP could just be 'likes', but to differentiate from the base of this project (which was taken from Code Institutes' 'Django Blog App') I wanted to add in this rating system that would calculate a recipe's popularity.
 This would also be the building block of the carousels on the recipe search page.
 I plan to have 'Diet' and even 'Season' Caraousels on the recipe search page so that site users can easily see recipes, the rating system will determine which recipes show up on these carousels.
 Or So I Plan...
 (Famous last words of a coder).

 ## **Surface**
 ### **Color scheme:**
-I knew I wanted my main theme to be pink and mustard as they are very in vouge right now.
-So i used this article https://www.thespruce.com/complementary-colors-that-go-with-pink-5188287 and then used https://coolors.co/f1cacc-df8a70-e8ac33-5a6950-13322c to create my colour Palatte
+I knew I wanted my main theme to be pink and mustard as they are very in vogue right now.
+So I used this article https://www.thespruce.com/complementary-colors-that-go-with-pink-5188287 and then used https://coolors.co/f1cacc-df8a70-e8ac33-5a6950-13322c to create my colour Palette

-The final list of colors used has been placed in the below to check contrast scores.
+The final list of colours used has been placed below to check contrast scores.

 ![Color Scheme](/documents/wireframes/color-scheme.png)

 ![Color Grid](/documents/wireframes/contrast-grid.png)

 ### **Typography**:
-To find my fonts i used thsi website: https://www.elegantthemes.com/blog/design/best-google-fonts.
+To find my fonts I used this website: https://www.elegantthemes.com/blog/design/best-google-fonts.
 I went with Playfair Display and Monserrat, for a modern playful feel that would give the website levity.

 # **Future development**
 1. For the user to be able to change their password and delete their profile.
 1. I think that the ability to like and reply to other comments in the future would be a good addition to the site based on its aims.
 1. For the user to be able to develop more than one list of favourites, like playlists of recipes.
-1. I would also like for the users to be able to report recipes and comments to admin, or have a way of getting in touch with admin for site regulation.
+1. I would also like for the users to be able to report recipes and comments to admin or have a way of getting in touch with admin for site regulation.

-The future development of this project would also to improve the user's inputs and needs.
+The future development of this project would also improve the user's inputs and needs.
 By changing the ingredient list to a checkbox list.
-Editing the serv's per recipe and then editing the ingridient amounts.
+Editing the serv's per recipe and then editing the ingredient amounts.
 Adding in cook time and cook complexity too.
-Overall just improving the user's ability to adapt a recipe on the site to their own needs.
+Overall just improves the user's ability to adapt a recipe on the site to their own needs.

 # **Features**
 ## ***Site Navigation***
-Below are the screen shots of both the logged in version of the nav bar and the logged out version.
-S you can see when a user logs in they get access to the profile drop down
+Below are the screenshots of both the logged-in version of the nav bar and the logged-out version.
+As you can see when a user logs in they get access to the profile drop down
 ### ***Search Bar for Both:***
 ![search bar](/documents/features/search-bar.png)
 ### ***Signed Out:***
 ![sign-out nav](/documents/features/signout-nav.png)
 ### ***Signed In:***
 ![sign-in nav](/documents/features/signin-nav.png)
-## ***Signin Page***
+## ***Sign in Page***
 ![sign-in page](/documents/features/signin.png)
 ## ***Register Page***
 ![register page](/documents/features/register-page.png)